 APPLICATION INSTRUCTIONS:

-Applications must be submitted by March __, 2008, by all employers or unions seeking to offer a Direct Contract PFFS MAO.
+Applications must be submitted electronically through HPMS by 11:59PM EST on Febuary 26, 2009, , by all employers or unions seeking to offer a Direct Contract PFFS MAO.

 Which Application Materials Must Be Submitted and How Must These Materials Be Submitted?